 Female Genital Mutilation (FGM) is illegal in England and Wales under the FGM Act (2003).
 It is a form of child abuse and violence against women.
-A mandatory reporting duty requires teachers to report 'known' cases of FGM in under 18s, which are identified in the course of their professional work, to the police9.
+A mandatory reporting duty requires teachers to report 'known' cases of FGM in under 18s, which are identified in the course of their professional work, to the police14.

-The duty applies to all persons in The Jubilee Federation who is employed or engaged to carry out 'teaching work' in the school, whether or not they have qualified teacher status.
+The duty applies to all persons in The Jubilee with Pebblebed Federation who is employed or engaged to carry out 'teaching work' in the school, whether or not they have qualified teacher status.
 The duty applies to the individual who becomes aware of the case to make a report.
 It should not be transferred to the Designated Safeguarding Lead, however the DSL should be informed.

-If a teacher is informed by a girl under 18 that an act of FGM has been carried out on her or a teacher observes physical signs which appear to show that an act of FGM has been carried out on a girl under 18 and they have no reason to believe the act was necessary for the girl's physical or mental health or for purposes connected with labour or birth, the teacher should personally make a report to the police force in which the girl resides by calling 101.
+If a teacher is informed by a girl under 18 that an act of FGM has been carried out on her or a teacher observes physical signs which appear to show that an act of FGM has been carried out on a girl under 18 and they have no reason to believe the act was necessary for the girl's physical or mental health or for

+12 DCFP Adolescent Safety Framework info and Safer Me Assessment purposes connected with labour or birth, the teacher should personally make a report to the police force in which the girl resides by calling 101.
 The report should be made by the close of the next working day.